0xB44EFD8751077F97/guides/qubes-whonix-guides/monero/monero-wallet-daemon-isolation.md

 ```
 user@host:~$ sudo kwrite /rw/config/rc.local
 ```
-+ Paste the following at the end of the file:
++ Paste the following on a new line at the bottom of the file:

 ```
 socat TCP-LISTEN:18081,fork,bind=127.0.0.1 EXEC:"qrexec-client-vm monerod-ws whonix.monerod-mainnet" &